cmershon2/Holdfast-Roleplay-Microservice/README.md

 ## Usage
 1. Start the development server: `npm run dev`
 2. Access the web interface by navigating to `http://localhost:3000` in your web browser.
-3. Explore the API documentation at `http://localhost:3000/api/docs` to understand and utilize the available endpoints.
+3. Explore the API documentation at [our dedicated documentation site](https://holdfast-roleplay-docs.projecthost.dev) to understand and utilize the available endpoints.

 ## API Endpoints
 The microservice provides various API endpoints to interact with roleplay content programmatically.
-For detailed information about each endpoint and how to use them, refer to the [API Documentation](http://localhost:3000/docs).
+For detailed information about each endpoint and how to use them, refer to the [API Documentation](https://holdfast-roleplay-docs.projecthost.dev/docs/category/api-endpoints).

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, follow these steps: